-According to the methodology outlined in the EEAA's Environmental Impact Assessment Guidelines and Monitoring Protocols for Wind Energy Development Projects along the Rift Valley/Red Sea Flyway with a particular reference to wind energy in support of the conservation of Migratory Soaring Birds (MSB) Project (2013) and the methodology applied in the Strategic and Cumulative Environmental and Social Assessment Active Turbine Management Program for Wind Power Projects in the Gulf of Suez (2019), the assessments used specific pre-assigned observation points (OPs) that is used throughout the seasons in order to achieve the objectives of the monitoring.
+In addition, the methodology also followed the Egyptian requirements (including field technique requirements) that most importantly include: (i) "Environmental Impact Assessment Guidelines and Monitoring Protocols for Wind Energy Development Projects along the Rift Valley/Red Sea Flyway (RVRSF)" that is developed by Egyptian Environmental Affairs Agency (EEAA 2013); and (ii) "Strategic and Cumulative Environmental and Social Assessment Active Turbine Management Program for Wind Power Projects in the Gulf of Suez (2019)".

-The survey focuses only on assessing the status of birds using the space of the Project site where the wind turbines are planned to be erected.
-Therefore, the objective of the survey is to provide an assessment of the use of the migratory and resident soaring birds in the Project site, in relation to wind turbines and their collision risk area, while providing a detailed analysis of the durations that these species use at the Project site and the elevations at which they are present, which would eventually provide an in-depth understanding of the predicted impact of the Project on bird species.
-This monitoring also highlighted any globally or regionally threatened species that are present in the Project site and the frequency of their use of the site.
-These observation points provided a comprehensive coverage of rotor-swept area of all turbines present in the layout.
+The objective was to provide an assessment of the use of the migratory and resident soaring birds in the Project site, while providing a detailed analysis of the durations and the elevations at which they are present.
+This would eventually provide an in-depth understanding of the predicted impacts of the Project on bird species.